cashubtc/nuts/xx.md

 ## 1. Checking Quote Status

-Before minting, the wallet must verify that each mint quote has been paid.
+Before minting, the wallet SHOULD verify that each mint quote has been paid.
 It does this by sending:

 ```http